yorikvanhavre/FreeCAD-NativeIFC/doc/README.md

 * Create any desired object with other FreeCAD tools, for example a cube with the Part workbench
 * In the tree view, drag that object onto an IFC project object or a building structure element (building, storey,...)
-* Adjust the IFC type of the object
+* Adjust the IFC class of the object

 ```python
 # From Python: